Workplace Wellness Setting

 What is Trauma?

-According to Substance Abuse and Mental Health Services Administration (SAMSHA), “individual trauma results from event(s) or circumstances that is experienced by an individual as physically or emotionally harmful or life threatening that has adverse effects on a person’s functioning, and mental, physical, social, emotional, and spiritual well-being”
+According to Substance Abuse and Mental Health Services Administration (SAMHSA), “individual trauma results from event(s) or circumstances that is experienced by an individual as physically or emotionally harmful or life threatening that has adverse effects on a person’s functioning, and mental, physical, social, emotional, and spiritual well-being”

 Trauma can stem from several sources from childhood to adulthood.
 Here are some examples: